catseye/The-Dossier/article/Some Notes on Drawing.md

 ### Drawing from the Imagination

 William Blake was big on this.
-(Cézanne too, but he was a painter, not a drawer.)

 Piranesi and Tiepolo, too, and Leonardo too, for that matter, because _invenzione_ was big in the renaissance.
+More on that in a second.

 People will sometimes say "drawing from memory" instead of "from the imagination", especially academics.
 Probably because the latter sounds fanciful and thus